Affiliate links on Android Authority may earn us a commission. Learn more.

 How to cite Wikipedia if you need a reference source

 If you need to cite a reference source, it can be very easy to be lazy and default to Wikipedia.
 Many a student has phoned in their academic paper by quoting the website.
-Although it can be seen as “lazy research” relying on Wikipedia, there are ways to cite Wikipedia if you really need to.
+Although it can be seen as a somewhat lazy way to conduct historical research, there are ways to cite Wikipedia if you really need to.
 We’ll cover the four main styles and why you should hesitate to cite them in the first place.

 To cite Wikipedia, decide if it needs to be in MLA format, APA format, Chicago format, or Harvard format.
 Each one has its own style and requirements.
 Then follow the format shown below.

 Citing and linking to Wikipedia entries is generally heavily discouraged in academic and business circles.
 It can be useful for the first draft of a paper — to build a basic foundation upon which to flesh out with later research from more reliable sources.
 But to rely solely on Wikipedia is like building a house on an earthquake fault line.
 It’s very unreliable and prone to collapse at the slightest inspection.